cakephp/docs/en/orm/table-objects.rst

 Possible keys for hasOne association arrays include:

 - **className**: the class name of the table being associated to the current model.
 If you're defining a 'User hasOne Address' relationship, the className key should equal 'Addresses.'
 - **foreignKey**: the name of the foreign key found in the other model.
 This is especially handy if you need to define multiple hasOne relationships.
 The default value for this key is the underscored, singular name of the current model, suffixed with '\_id'.
 In the example above it would default to 'user\_id'.
 - **conditions**: an array of find() compatible conditions such as ``['Addresses.primary' => true]``
 - **joinType**: the type of the join to use in the SQL query, default is INNER.
 You may want to use LEFT if your hasOne association is optional.
 - **dependent**: When the dependent key is set to true, and an entity is deleted, the associated model records are also deleted.
 In this case we set it true so that deleting a User will also delete her associated Address.
-- **cascadeCallbacks**: When this and dependent are true cascaded deletes will load and delete entities so that callbacks are properly triggered.
+- **cascadeCallbacks**: When this and **dependent** are true, cascaded deletes will load and delete entities so that callbacks are properly triggered.
 When false, ``deleteAll()`` is used to remove associated data and no callbacks are triggered.